mirei83/VeChain-PublicNodes/README.md

 ## Getting Started

 All node are maintained by VeBlocks and always kept compatible with the networks.
-The only limitation is 3000 open connections per IP address.
+The only limitation is 3000 open connections and a maximum of 100 requests per 10 seconds against /blocks/best (bercause there are always some idiots) per IP address.
 The nodes are accessible via HTTP/HTTPS and P2P, making them also available as bootnode.

 ## Using the nodes